civet-software/CIVET-Django/djcivet_site/docs/_build/html/_sources/extraction.txt

 The general operation of the coder/extractor is described below:

 #.
+Unless ``civet_settings.SHOW_ALL_CONTENT = True``, only the content
+   of the first text will be expanded; to expand or collapse these, click on the lede (green text).
+The date of the article follows the lede in brackets.

+   Shift-click on the lede will *delete* the text: the lede and text disappear and from any subsequent codings.
+The text actually remains in the workspace file until it is permanently removed (or the deletion is reversed) in the workspace management.
+See the notes below for more details on this operation.

+#.
+There are three controls at the top of the text display:

+    - ``Show/hide comments``: toggles the display of the comments for each text: these are initially hidden.

+    - ``Show all content``: shows the content for all of the ledes

+    - ``Hide all content``: hides the content for all of the ledes

+#.
 Clicking a text entry boxes associated with an annotation category
    will highlight the relevant words in text: In the demonstration version these are